gruevyhat/ik/swik.md

 * Scoping It Out: The character can spend 1 benny to use any time during his turn.
 When used friendly characters in command area gain a quick action that can only be used to take cover.
 * Scorched Earth: This character gains +2 on ranged attack blast damage rolls.
 * Scrabble: This character gains an additional die on Climbing skill rolls.
 * Scrapper: Full action to turn weapon or armor into 1 scrap token.
-Up to 3 scrap tokens at the Hero level, 4 at the Veteran level, and 5 at the Epic level.
+Up to 3 scrap tokens at the Hero level, 4 at the Veteran level, and 5 at the Legendary level.
 Spend 1 scrap token to reroll a failed Craft skill roll to build or repair non-magical items.
 * Scrounge: Given a day to find the parts in a town or settlement, you can find any part needed (or something close enough he can Bodge).
 You can purchase steamjack parts, weapons, and gear for half price.
-* Self-Sacrifice: If friendly living char in this char's CMD suffers dam, this char can spend 1 FP to take the dam. instead.
+* Self-Sacrifice: If friendly living char in this char's command radius suffers dam, this char can spend 1 FP to take the dam. instead.
 After the damage, this char regains d3 vitality if not incapacitated by the attack.
 See Wild Adventures p.
 27.
 * Sentry: Once per round when an enemy is placed in or moves into the LOS of this character, this character can immediately make one attack, targeting that enemy.
 * Serpent Strike: The character's kick unarmed melee attacks gain Reach.
 * Set Defense: When this character is armed with a weapon that has reach, an enemy in this character's front arc suffers -2 on charge, slam power attack, and impact attack rolls against him.